 Our breakdown will give you orientations all over these diagrams; in all chords and keys.
 It will provide what you need to understand how to feel oriented at any position, in any chord (or mode); and also be able to re-orient through changes, and movements; while eventually "rising above" the charts, with confidence on the fretboard.

 👉 If you do consider yourself a beginner, then you should learn the scale well, and also become comfortable playing the scale across the neck.
 We all do learn scales, there is no doubt about that; and we learn them well; and we can simply play through the scale with comfort in any position.
-But, if you consider looking at a diagram: then while you'll be able to see that the next note is over on the next string with your first finger, still, there is no "anchor" marker on the diagram no marker is more "important" than any other; and any note may be the most "important" one at any given time.
-In the end, you will feel comfortable enough to see the scale or the chord that may be "important", underneath whatever you've just played.
+But, if you consider looking at a diagram: you'll be able to see that the next note is over on the next string with your first finger, yet still, there is no "anchor" marker on the diagram — no marker is more "important" than any other; and any note may be the most "important" one at any given time (i.e. we don't simply play scales).
+In the end, you will feel comfortable enough to see the part of the scale or the chord that may be "important", underneath whatever you've just played.

 🎵 Since we also don't provide a true fundamental music background, you should also be able to become familiar with the scale's musical construction.
 That only implies that you should understand "what are" intervals, chords, arpeggios, and scales, from a musical point of view; and then be able to fret those by looking for the musical figures, and not just stopping at the markers on the charts.
 You only need to have some grasp of the basics, and then those concepts can grow right along with your familiarity on the neck.

+And as we've said, you will see a lot of diagrams; but they're only showing you everything on the neck, and can never "dictate" what you play.
 Be sure you understand how to read the diagrams.
-The numbers on the markers are the degrees of the scale — meaning the notes of the scale; and are not fingerings.
+The numbers on the markers are the degrees of the scale — meaning the notes of the scale; and they are not fingerings.
 So the number 1 is the root note of the scale.
 Remember also that the diagrams include a duplicated unison scale tone, between the B and G strings.
-(The "preferred" fingering is based on the stretch, described below: the first choice is the tone with no stretch — and is illustrated with a visual shift.)
+(The "default" fingering is colored based on the stretch, as described below; and it will be the tone with no stretch.)

-There are a total of seven Diatonic "position shapes" like the one to the left.
+There are a total of seven Diatonic "position shapes", like the one to the left.
 Can you play exercises in one of those diagrams per day?
-In only seven days, you'd reinforce the complete Major and Minor scales up and down the whole neck! 😊 (Practice a bit with one diagram per day; and spend time in both major figures, and minor figures.
+Then in only seven days, you'd reinforce the complete Major and Minor scales up and down the whole neck! 😊 (Practice a bit with one diagram per day; and spend time in both major figures, and minor figures.
 Even end by connecting and moving between the previous one.)

-You can also note that: "Mode 1" of the Diatonic scale, is the Major scale; and "Mode 6" is the Minor scale.
+You can also note that: "Mode 1" of the Diatonic scale, is the Major scale; and, "Mode 6" is the Minor scale.
+So the numbered diagrams show the Major scale tones in mode 1, and the Minor scale tones in mode 6.

 Modes are not the first thing you must approach with this material — and you can in fact put that off before going ahead and working in any scales, chords, or shapes anywhere on the whole neck.
 But if you're not familiar with modes, then a quick description is easy to understand.
 First understand two definitions: